shoutem/shoutem.github.io/_posts/1-6-4-FadeOut.md

 );
 ```

-Above code will create scroll dependent fade out animation over `Image` component from scroll 100, to scroll 150 where `Image` is opaque at scroll 100, and fully transparent at scroll 150.
+The above code will create a scroll dependent fade out animation over `Image` component from scroll 100 to scroll 150 where `Image` is opaque at scroll 100, and fully transparent at scroll 150.